vinodnextcoder/racetrack-management-geektrust/README.md

  * Once the `npm install` from the previous build process is complete, we will execute the program using the command

 `npm start --silent sample_input/input1.txt`

-We expect your program to take the location to the text file as parameter.
-Input needs to be read from a text file, and output should be printed to the console.
-The text file will contain only commands in the format prescribed by the respective problem.

-This main file, main.go should receive in the command line argument and parse the file passed in.
-Once the file is parsed and the application processes the commands, it should only print the output.